nacl-gb3/catalog-core-cs360v/issue-1478/scripts/README.md

-# Scripts for C Hello on Unikraft
+# Scripts for Issue 1478 on Unikraft

 These are companions instruction to the main instructions in the [`README`](README.md).

-Use scripts as quick actions for building and running C Hello on Unikraft.
+Use scripts as quick actions for building and running Issue 1478 on Unikraft.

 **Note**: Run scripts from the application directory.